yassayag/yandex-xml-api/README.md

 ## Introduction
    Yandex is an interesting search engin : http://yandex.com
-   Very basic libray to query it search API : http://xml.yandex.com/ It query Yandex and get the results URL of the first page
+   Here is a very basic libray to query its search API : http://xml.yandex.com/
+   It get the URL of the first page

 ## Usage Exemple